Skip to Content

 How can I make spinach tasty?

-Spices: Season the spinach mixture with Italian seasoning, red pepper flakes, onion powder, and garlic powder.
+Spices: Season the wraps with a mixture of Italian seasoning, red pepper flakes, onion powder, and garlic powder.

 How much protein is in a spinach wrap?